icanbwell/hmac-signature-generator/README.md

 # hmac-signature-generator

-This web app lets you generate an HMAC signature and build a cURL for commands against the `user-data-ops` API.
+This web app lets you generate an HMAC signature and build a cURL for commands against b.well's HMAC-authenticated APIs.

 ## Running Locally